Documentation

 Click any photo to see voice memos from around that time, journal entries from that day, and related photos from the same location.

-Timestamped captures create a concrete timeline of your day.
-Daily/weekly/monthly rollups give you longer-term time perspective.
+Timestamped captures create a concrete record of your days.
+Daily, weekly, and monthly rollups give you perspective on where your time and attention go.

 Daily rollups show concrete evidence of what you accomplished.
 Photo sequences provide visual proof of progress.
-Combat "I got nothing done" feelings with data.
+It is easy to forget how much you get done — your data remembers.

 Daily Workflow Examples